Hiring in the Hospitality Industry

 • Paid time off (PTO), including paid holidays and sick leave, to reduce stress

-• 401k, or other great retirement plan, so your staff can plan for their future
+• 401k, or other great retirement plans, so your staff can plan for their future

 • Bonuses or commissions (if relevant) to keep your team motivated